-In the ‘Discover’ feature of Simply Wallstreet, you will find many categories upon which the stock are divided.
+In the ‘Discover’ feature of Simply Wallstreet, you will find many categories upon which the stocks are divided.
 To find those hidden gems, we searched inside the ‘Potentially Undervalued’ section.

 Back to our process.
 There were multiple stocks that passed the screening filter of that category.
-Now we have a manageable list which we can further refine.
+Now we have a manageable list that we can further refine.

 Now you need to go through each stock in Simply Wallstreet.
-They have a well-defined valuation parameters section which should let you know whether the stock is overvalued or undervalued.
+They have a well-defined valuation parameters section that should let you know whether the stock is overvalued or undervalued.

 We had a few prime parameters which the stock should pass through in order for us to invest in that stock.

 - The stock should be undervalued according to the DCF or Discounted Cash flow method.

 - YoY or Year on Year, the company’s revenue and profit should be growing at a sustainable rate with expenses of the company remaining either the same or decreasing in some rare cases.
 An exception can be there like the COVID year.